Grace Livingston Hill: Gracious Writer for God

 • Grace’s “Auntie Belle”, Isabella Macdonald Alden, is incorrectly called Isabelle.

-• In her account of "Marcia Schuyler", the author writes as though Marcia Schuyler and David Spafford actually existed, but they did not.
-Grace took the last name "Spafford" from her mother's family (it was Grace's grandmother's maiden name) and "Schuyler" from the Livingston family tree.
+• In her account of “Marcia Schuyler”, the author writes as though Marcia Schuyler and David Spafford actually existed, but they did not.
+Grace took the last name “Spafford” from her mother’s family (it was Grace’s grandmother’s maiden name) and “Schuyler” from way back in the Livingston family tree.
 She loved to use family names for her characters, but these two are definitely fictional.
 The basis for the book was taken from family lore, but it is not a literal re-telling of these family events.